Astroscopus guttatus: Life cycle

 Stargazers lay small, transparent eggs on the bottoms of bays in the late spring early summer.
 These eggs float to the surface after they are released.
 They hatch into larvae which grow up to 6–7 mm (0.24–0.28 in).
 From there, the fish will continue to grow rapidly as it lives on its yolk sac.
 When the fish reaches 6–7 millimeters long, it will begin eating other nearby younger fish larva.
 After approximately one month, the fish will slowly grow a dark coloring and develop the electrical organs from eye muscles when they are 12–15 mm (0.5–0.6 in).
-As a juvenile, the northern stargazer travels in schools as it leaves the shoreline during the winter to avoid the serve cold only returning to the bay in the spring.
-After four to six years the fish has grown to 12–13 inches in length and them migrates to the sandy bottoms some distance off the coast where it lives permanently.
+As a juvenile, the northern stargazer travels in schools as it leaves the shoreline during the winter to avoid the severe cold only returning to the bay in the spring.
+After four to six years the fish grows to 12–13 inches in length and then migrates to the sandy bottoms some distance off the coast where it lives permanently.
 This is also when the fish becomes reproductively active releasing eggs and sperm in the early spring and breeding around May or June.

 Conservation status

-The Northern Stargazer was most recently assessed by the IUCN Red List of Threatened Species in 2014 and was listed as Least Concern.
+The northern stargazer was most recently assessed by the IUCN Red List of Threatened Species in 2014 and was listed as Least Concern.
 The current population trend for the species is unknown and there is no known major threat.
-As for use and trade, the Northern Stargazer occurs rarely as bycatch in bottom trawls but is not utilized.
+As for use and trade, the northern stargazer occurs rarely as bycatch in bottom trawls but is not utilized.